dillonhafer/hr-til/README.md

 Ensure you have set the google client id and google client secret via Oauth instructions.

-Once set, visit '/admin' and log in with a permitted email address or domain.

 ### Testing

 Run all tests with: